Tanzilap/E-Commerce-Sales-Analysis-Project/README.md

 # E-commerce Sales Data Analysis
 ## Project Overview
-1. Extract and transform data using SQL for structured analysis.
+1. **Extract and transform data:** Use SQL to structure and prepare data for analysis.
-2. Analyze and clean data using Pandas for insightful exploration.
+2. **Analyze and clean data:** Leverage Pandas for efficient data exploration and cleaning.
-3. Visualization show key insight throug inuitative visualization
-4. Version control use github for collaboration and documentation
+3. **Visualize key insights:** Present findings through clear and intuitive visualizations.

 ## Data Description:
 There are four tables